 If you study the above two case studies closely, you’ll notice some significant similarities.
 Neither marketer simply targeted long-tail keywords and expected to rank highly in Google’s top 10.

 Instead, they focused on creating evergreen content without ignoring long-tail search.

-This is crucial, because if your focus is just on keywords, you’ll miss out on satisfying your customers’ needs.
+This is crucial, because if your focus is just on keywords, you’ll miss out on satisfying your customers’ needs with your blog article.

 Old SEO was about keywords (head and long-tail), while the new SEO is about focusing on what users want (intent).
 In other words, you focus on the purpose behind the keywords they input into the search engine.

 There’s something significant you need to know about long-tail SEO.
 What you’re actually doing is helping search users find the right information and they’ll thank you for it.

 The benefits of long-tail keywords are enormous.
 Integrate them into your blog posts naturally.

 So what’s the best way to rank highly for long-tail search terms?

 The word “in-depth” is overused these days.
 Many people think “in-depth” means simply “long-form article.”

 That’s not completely true.
 It’s possible to write a 3000+ word article but not make it in-depth.
 A list post, for example, that is just a countdown with no value explanation does not help anyone, not your target audience and certainly not your search engine traffic.